 People come here not only to have a cup of coffee but also to grab something to eat.
 Here you can order snacks or something more elaborate.

 This is another of the oldest and most emblematic cafés in the city and it was founded in 1907.
 It is a meeting point for many people leaving in Braga.

-Holy Week – Easter: this is the religious event that brings most tourists to the city.
-On Wednesday people witness to procissão da burrinha (donkey procession), on Thursday is the Ecce Homo procession and on Friday the burial of the Lord procession.
+Holy Week - Easter: this is the religious event that brings most tourists to the city.
+On Wednesday people admire the procissão da burrinha (donkey procession), on Thursday is the Ecce Homo procession and on Friday the burial of the Lord procession.

-São João Festivity: it is the biggest festivity of the municipality and celebrates the birth of Saint John the Baptist.
+São João Festivity: it is the biggest festivity in the city and it celebrates the birth of Saint John the Baptist.
 The peak of this festivity is on the night of the 23rd to the 24th of June.

-Handicraft: violas and cavaquinhos (musical instruments) are what best characterizes the city.
+Handicrafts: violas and cavaquinhos (musical instruments) are what best characterises the city.
 You also have linen products, embroideries, forged iron works, farricocos, wooden miniatures and typical Braga ceramics.